Packing degenerate graphs: Staying on a diet

 \ENHANCED{ We now give a definition of the diet condition relative to a given set of vertices.
 This definition is used in the `furthermore' \begin{defn}[diet condition relative to a set] Let~$H$ be a graph on $n$ vertices and $p\binom{n}{2}$ edges, and let $X\subseteq V(H)$ be any vertex set.
 We say that the pair $(H,X)$ satisfies the \emph{$(\beta,L)$-diet condition} if for every set $S\subset V(H)$ of at most~$L$ vertices we have $|\NBH_{H}(S)\setminus X|=(1\pm\beta)p^{|S|}(n-|X|)$. \end{defn} }

 The cover condition, defined below, roughly states that for each~$v$ in the host graph~$H$ during the embedding of~$G$ into~$H$ by \RandomEmbedding{}, the right fraction of vertices~$x$ of~$G$ have~$v$ in their final candidate set.
 For making precise what we mean by `the right fraction' some care is needed.
 Firstly, how likely it is that~$v$ is in the final candidate set of~$x$ depends on the number neighbours of~$x$ preceding~$x$.
 Therefore we will partition $V(G)$ according to this number of previous neighbours.
 For technical reasons we actually further want to control this fraction in intervals of $V(G)$ of length~$\eps n$, where $n$ is the order of $H$.
-Hence we define for a given $\varepsilon>0$ the set When $G$ is given with a $D$-degenerate ordering it is enough to consider $d\in\{0,1,\ldots,D\}$.
-So if $H$ is quasirandom and has $p\binom{n}{2}$ edges, then for an arbitrary $v\in V(H)$, we would expect that about a $p^{d}$-fraction of vertices $x$ in each~$X_{i,d}$ have $v$ in their final candidate sets (let us remind that the candidate set may include also vertices used by the embedding).
+Hence we define for a given $\varepsilon>0$ the set When $G$ is given with a $D$-degenerate ordering it is enough to consider $d\in\{0,1,\ldots,D\}$. \corrig{That is,

+} So if $H$ is quasirandom and has $p\binom{n}{2}$ edges, then for an arbitrary $v\in V(H)$, we would expect that about a $p^{d}$-fraction of vertices $x$ in each~$X_{i,d}$ have $v$ in their final candidate sets (let us remind that the candidate set may include also vertices used by the embedding). \corrig{However, this expectation turns out not to be quite true.
+If a vertex $y$ of $G$ has been embedded to $v$, and a vertex $x$ has a left-neighbour $z$ which is adjacent to $y$, then $x$ is much more likely to have $v$ in its candidate set, because we get `for free' that $z$ is embedded to a neighbour of $v$.
+This is the only reason why the above intuition can fail: in particular the expectation does hold true if $v$ is not in the image of $\psi$, and it turns out that this is all we need.}